Dual Diagnosis Treatment Great Falls, MT

 Services provided:

-• Mentoring, mental health services and sober housing services
+• Peer support, case management and sober housing services

 Boyd Andrew Community Services - 73.3 miles from Great Falls, MT

-Boyd Andrew Community Services is a dual diagnosis treatment center in Helena, Montana that offers treatment for drug or alcohol use and mental health disorders that include PTSD as well as eating disorders.
+Boyd Andrew Community Services is a dual-diagnosis treatment center in Helena, MT that offers treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as avoidant personality disorder.

 Address: 60 South Last Chance Gulch, Helena, MT 59601 in Lewis and Clark County